 Begin by thinking about the counselor; this is probably about them not you.
 Counselors are real people and real people have lives.
 Unless you live with them, and then they should not be doing therapy on you, there will be times they will not be available.
 Your regular counselor may be on vacation, out sick or may have had a family emergency.

-As much as administrators want high productivity, meaning keep everyone busy as much as they can, too many changes of provider is not good for a client.
-You see someone and then after telling them your secrets they are out sick the next week.
+As much as administrators want high productivity, meaning keep everyone busy as much as they can, too many changes of provider are not good for a client.
+You see someone and then after telling them your secrets, they are out sick the next week.
 Do you really want to repeat your whole life story to a new person?

 What if you are in crisis?

-Relaying on seeing your counselor when you are in crisis is a bad idea.
+Relying on seeing your counselor when you are in crisis is a bad idea.
 Most counselors either have a recording or an answering person who will tell you that if you are in a crisis situation you need to call your local emergency number first.
-In my area this would be 911.
+In my area, this would be 911.

 There may also be talk lines or crisis lines in your area.
 Sometimes there are peer support lines or “warm lines” that are very useful if this is not a full-fledged emergency.